smirarab/ASTRAL/astral-tutorial.md

 * `-m [a number]`: removes genes with less that the specified number of leaves in them.
 Thus, this is useful for requiring a certain level of taxon occupancy.
 * `-k completed`: To build the set X (and *not* to score the species tree), ASTRAL internally completes the gene trees.
 To see these completed gene trees, run this option.
 This option is usable only when you also have `-o`.
-* `-k bootstraps` and `-k bootstraps_norun`: these output the bootstrap replicate inputs to ASTRAL.
+* `-k bootstraps` and `-k bootstraps_norun`: these options output the bootstrap replicate inputs to ASTRAL.
 These are useful if you want to run ASTRAL separately on each bootstrap replicate on a cluster.
 * `-k searchspace_norun`: outputs the search space (constraint set X) and exits.

 ### Acknowledgment